Springfield, Athol and North-eastern Railroad

-The Springfield, Athol and North–eastern Railroad was a railroad that operated in the northeast United States in the 19th century.
+The Springfield, Athol and North–eastern Railroad was a railroad that operated in the northeast United States in the 19th and early 20th centuries.
+It was also referred to as the Athol Branch, most commonly, or the Athol and Enfield Railroad.

 History

 The Athol and Enfield Railroad was chartered in 1869, and succeeded by the Springfield, Athol and North-eastern Railroad in 1873, opening in 1873 as a branch from Athol Junction in Springfield to the Vermont and Massachusetts Railroad in Athol.
 The Boston and Albany Railroad bought the line in 1880.
+In 1900, the New York Central Railroad leased the B&A. The line was nicknamed "Rabbit Run" by engineers due to its stations being short distances apart, meaning the trains would have to hop between them like a rabbit.
+The line was never all that busy mostly due to its rural nature, but other railroad lines had already connected Springfield to Athol, making the line a bit redundant.

+Removal of rails on the line, just south of Enfield Station, in July of 1934.
+The line would be cut back to Bondsville.

-The majority of the line was closed in the 1930s due to the formation of the Quabbin Reservoir.
+The majority of the line was closed in 1934 due to the formation of the Quabbin Reservoir.
+South of Bondsville operated after the truncation of the line but was closed by 1960.

 A 6.2 mile rail trail, the Rabbit Run Trail, is planned for the remaining portion of right-of-way in Athol and New Salem.
+A model of the line through the Quabbin towns is on display at the Swift River Valley Historical Society.